LivePersonInc/developer-center/pages/documents/GettingStarted/getting-started.md

    - JS method name and context (when using LiveEngage embedded window in Web)

-{:.important}
-You can only have one authentication type for both web and in-app messaging.

 <p style="text-align: right">
 <a href="essential-resources-authentication.html" center><img src="../../img/btn-view-auth-docs.png"></a></p>